During the Max Headroom hack of 1987, Chicago television stations were overtaken by a masked man who continues to baffle

 Though the FCC had found most pieces of the puzzle, the biggest one remained — who was the man behind the mask?

-A few rumors about the Max Headroom hack floated around but they were quickly dismissed and most weren’t even investigated.
-It seemed that whoever had done it simply faded into oblivion, satisfied with their work, uneager to continue drawing attention to themselves.
+Rumors about the identity of the person responsible for the Max Headroom hack floated around, but they were quickly dismissed — most weren’t even investigated.
+It seems that whoever did it simply faded into oblivion, satisfied with their work, uneager to continue drawing attention to themselves.